joestradamus/ethics-in-tech/PITCHME.md

 ### Think About *Stress* Cases, Not Just *Edge* Cases

-> We identify the major use-cases, then the edge cases — that is, unusual or unlikely use of our product; however, when we categorize a behavior as an edge case, we ultimately spend less time solving problems for individuals who use the product in a way we didn’t predict.
+> We identify the major use-cases, then the edge cases...when we categorize a behavior as an edge case, we ultimately spend less time solving problems for individuals who use the product in a way we didn’t predict.
 And in many cases, those are the individuals who need our consideration the most.

 [NPR](https://npr.design/designing-news-products-with-empathy-50-stress-cases-to-consider-61f068a939eb)